jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/1_base/task.md

 1. The histogram should be normalized (the bins should sum to `1`).
 2. The histogram should be an unfilled line plot.
-3. Yerevan data should be colored `pink` and Belgrade data should be colored `grey`.
+3. Yerevan data should be colored `crimson` and Belgrade data should be colored `black`.
 4. Both histograms should have common bins, ranging from the lowest rounded-down hundred to the highest rounded-up hundred across both cities, with a step of `100`.
 5. X-axis label should be `'Sales'`.